rbardenet/subjective-fits/README.md

 > project description

-There are several ways to do be a statistician, that is, to use data and models to make decisions in the presence of uncertainty.
+There are several ways to be a statistician, that is, to use data and models to make decisions in the presence of uncertainty.
 In this project, we demonstrate how various schools would solve the simplest task: fitting a Gaussian.

 ### Install from sources